Layla

 Rescuing Layla

-I rescued Layla whilst I was in the East Coast, on the last day of my time there and throughout that week, I had seen numerous homeless dogs and I wanted to pick many of them up but didn’t.
+I rescued Layla whilst I was in the East Coast, on the last day I was there, and throughout that week, I had seen numerous homeless dogs and wanted to pick many of them up, but didn’t.

-Strangely, the day before rescuing Layla, I had seen a puppy who looked just like her, and I regret not picking her up, as I’m sure it was one of Layla’s, who you could see had recently given birth, maybe a couple of months prior.
+Strangely, the day before rescuing Layla, I had seen a puppy who looked just like her, and in hindsight, I’m sure that he or she was one of her pups, as she had given birth maybe a couple of months prior.

-I saw Layla hobbling along in the cold, at night, looking for food, she had an injured paw and she was thin and obviously homeless.
+I saw Layla hobbling along in the cold, at night, looking for food, she had an injured paw and she was thin and obviously homeless as she was very dirty and smelly.

 Back To My Accommodation

-I had no option but to take her back with me and I just sneaked her in and hoped for the best.
+I had no option but to take her back with me and I just sneaked her in to my accommodation and hoped for the best.

 The Manager saw me and I explained my predicament, and seeing her need, he very graciously allowed Layla to stay and she slept on a rug on the floor next to my bed.